Two Sides to Every Story: The North American Martyrs Shrines and Indigenous/ Roman Catholic Relations

 Page after page provides meticulous detail on how the Wendat went to war, how they dressed, how they practiced slash and burn agriculture, and on the nuances of the Huron language.
 All of this is broken by earnest lamentations on the seemingly impossible task of conversion.

-Top image: Source: Jeff S. PhotoArt/ CC BY NC ND 3.0
+Top Image: Skull in the Martyrs’ Shrine Midland, Ontario, Canada.
+Source: Jeff S. PhotoArt/ CC BY NC ND 3.0